-When one first hears Knoxville, Tennessee, their mind might go to things like football, college town, or the color orange.
-What they don’t know is Knoxville is a city that’s dedicated to arts, music and the outdoors.
+When one first hears Knoxville, Tennessee, United States their mind might go to things like football, college town, or the color orange.
+History buffs think of the Civil War, the World Fair Park, McClung Museum, or Blount Mansion.
+What outsiders don’t know is Knoxville is a city that’s dedicated to art, music, and the outdoors.

-Knoxville is about three and a half hours from Nashville, and is a beautiful drive.
+Knoxville is about three and a half hours from Nashville and is a beautiful drive.
 On the fall weekend I drove up, the trees were rich with color.
 The scenery alone is worth the drive!
-So grab your coffee, put on your glasses and read about all there is to see and do in The Marble City.
+So grab your coffee, put on your glasses, and read about all there is to see and do in The Marble City area.

-Coffee & Chocolate: This cozy spot is next to Market Square and like the name suggests, serve coffee and chocolate.
+This cozy spot is next to Market Square and as the name suggests, serves coffee and chocolate.
 Order a mocha and blueberry a muffin for breakfast and get some chocolate for later.
 (The pumpkin spice chocolate changed my life.)

-Sweet P’s Barbecue: After a morning of exploring and walking around Knoxville, you’re bound to work up an appetite.
+After a morning of exploring and walking around Knoxville, you’re bound to work up an appetite.
 We stopped in Sweet P’s Barbecue and Soul House and boy did it hit the spot.
-We dined on pulled pork sandwiches, ribs, mac n’ cheese, tater salad, green beans and sweet tea.
+We dined on pulled pork sandwiches, ribs, mac n’ cheese, tater salad, green beans, and sweet tea.
 If we lived in Knoxville I have a feeling I’d be a regular here.

-Yassin’s Falafel House: If you want to have really good affordable lunch in a laid back environment, Yassin’s is the place to go.
+If you want to have a really good affordable lunch in a laid-back environment, Yassin’s is the place to go.
 I love gyro’s so I got their delicious chicken gyro with french fries and coke.
 It hit the spot on a cold, rainy day!
-There’s 30 minute parking on that street, so it’s easy to drop by and pickup some food.
+There’s 30-minute parking on that street, so it’s easy to drop by and pick up some food.

 If you’re hanging out in Market Square eating at Tomato Head or Emilia’s, there’s a ton of great shopping.

 Next to Fizz is Tori Mason Shoes.
 Tori Mason is a division of Fizz so the decor and shoes were darling.
-The summer sandals were all on sale and the boots were in full display.
-They had a variety of styles, colors and heel heights, and anyone would find a shoe they love in Tori Mason.
+The summer sandals were all on sale and the boots were on full display.
+They had a variety of styles, colors, and heel heights, and anyone would find a shoe they love in Tori Mason.

 Want to spend some time drinking local wines and spirits?
 Knoxville has plenty of places.
 In fact, it’s fun to do a crawl and do a lot of it together!
 Start at the Blue Slip Winery.
 This winery is located at a historic railroad station and is Knoxville’s first winery and Tennessee’s first urban winery.
 The wine is made from all locally grown fruit from Tennessee growers, which we make at our location at the Historic Southern Railway Station in downtown Knoxville.

-Blue Slip also has fun event like Train Car dinners on Valentine’s Day, Food Truck nights, events, parties, you name it!
+Blue Slip also has fun events like Train Car dinners on Valentine’s Day, Food Truck nights, events, parties, you name it!
 The cool thing is you can go and walk around in the train cars.
-We had the place to ourself when we went and had a great tasting wines and exploring the train car.
+We had the place to ourselves when we went and had a great time tasting wine and exploring the train car.